MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mrlearning-speechSDK-ch2.md

 ---
-title: Adding an offline mode for local speech-to-text translation
+title: Execute commands using Azure speech recognition
-description: Complete this course to learn how to add offline mode for local speech-to-text translation in mixed reality applications.
+description: Complete this course to learn how to execute commands using Azure speech recognition in mixed reality applications.
 author: jessemcculloch
 ms.author: jemccull
 ms.date: 02/05/2021